BURLINGTON -- Vermont's new greenest building isn't so new -- it's more than 30 years old.

 The 41,000-square-foot Aiken building was reopened in January 2012 after an 18-month, $13 million renovation.
 The renovated building is 62 percent more energy efficient that it had been.

 The building now includes an "eco machine" wastewater treatment system that resembles a wetland that treats and recycles wastewater.
-Once it's fully operational it will reduce the water consumption by two-thirds.

 During the renovation, the exterior bricks were removed and insulation added that makes the building almost air-tight.
 There's an off-site solar farm that provides between 40 and 50 percent of the electricity used by the building.